Wrg1t/G-FOLD/README.md

 # G-FOLD

 G-FOLD (Guidance for Fuel-Optimal Large Diverts) algorithm implementation in Python 3.
-This code first solves a minimum-landing-error guidance problem for the closest landing point and then solves a minimum-fuel guidance problem to reach the landing point.
+This code first solves a minimum-landing-error guidance problem for a closest landing point and then solves a minimum-fuel guidance problem to reach the landing point.

 ## Table of Contents